My son loves hot dogs. He loves hot dog buns. But be warned: If you put a hot dog in a bun and give it to him, he won’t be happy.

 “Buddy, as long as you eat, you can cut up your food any way you want.
 Just remember, the knife is going to end up touching both the hot dog and the bread.”

-He looked at me like I was little crazy.
+He gave me a confused look.
 I don’t think he got my joke.

 Any opinions, views, information, and other content contained in blogs on Understood.org are the sole responsibility of the writer of the blog, and do not necessarily reflect the views, values, opinions, or beliefs of, and are not endorsed by, Understood.